glynnbird/cloudant_exporter/README.md

       - targets: ['localhost:8080']
 ```

-where `localhost:8080` is the domain and port of your `couchmonitor` application.
+where `localhost:8080` is the domain and port of your `cloudant_exporter` application.

 Run Prometheus with: